CDC says schools should cancel sports, band in areas with high COVID transmission - NewsBreak

 CDC says schools should cancel sports, band in areas with high COVID transmission

-The health agency said schools should consider testing for sports, choir, band and other activities that involve shouting or vigorous exercise, especially 24 hours before a competition or event.9 deaths, 841 new cases reported over the weekend in Wichita County
+The health agency said schools should consider testing for sports, choir, band and other activities that involve shouting or vigorous exercise, especially 24 hours before a competition or event.Does omicron cause loss of smell or taste?

 The CDC is also advising school districts to cancel high-risk activities or hold them virtually in communities with high transmission unless everyone is fully vaccinated.